untoldengine/UntoldEngine/docs/API/UsingInputSystem.md

 ###Step 2: Using Input to Control Entities

-Here’s an example function that moves a car entity based on keyboard inputs:
+Here's an example function that moves a car entity based on keyboard inputs:

 ```swift
 func moveCar(entityId: EntityID, dt: Float) {